WSA Module 01: Windows Server Fundamentals

 Desktop Experience

-• Server Manager dashboard
+• Full GUI + Server Manager

-• Larger disk footprint (~10GB more)
+• Larger footprint (~10GB more)

-• Best for: Learning, legacy apps
+• Best for: learning, legacy apps

 Server Core

-• Command-line only (no GUI)
+• Command-line only

 • Smaller footprint, fewer updates

-• Best for: Production, security-focused
+• Best for: production, security

 Two install modesDesktop ExperienceGUI + Server Manager~10 GB more disklarger attack surfaceBest for: learningServer CoreC:\> hostnameDC01C:\> powershellPS C:\> Get-ServiceRunning BFE ...PS C:\> _Command-line onlysmaller footprintreduced attack surfaceBest for: production